appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests.md

 ## Configure query

-Follow these steps to configure the API in the Appsmith app:
+Follow these steps to configure the API:

 1. In the API configuration, specify the request method (POST or PUT) and provide your API URL, including any necessary path.